Skip to content

 Introduction: The Shift Toward Patient-Centered Digital Care

 The U.S. healthcare system is undergoing a profound transformation.
 Rising costs, limited access, and overwhelming friction points have created a wide gap between what patients expect and what the system can deliver.
+At the same time, digital health startups are accelerating innovation — building tools that enable more connected, empathetic, and efficient care.

 In 2026, patient-centric technology will become a defining advantage.
 Startups that design around real behaviors, real needs, and real clinical workflows will outperform those focused solely on features or automation.